 The gradual loss of kidney function is called chronic kidney disease or failure.
 When this occurs, a patient’s kidneys are damaged and left unable to filter waste and excess fluids from the blood that are normally emitted through urine.
 As a result, dangerous levels of waste and fluid to build up in the body.

+According to the CDC, 15 percent of U.S. adults are are estimated to have chronic kidney disease.
 People with diabetes, hypertension and cardiovascular disease are at a higher risk of developing chronic kidney disease.
 The disease is more prevalent in men than women.

 Some of the signs and symptoms of advanced chronic kidney disease include: